dotnet/runtime/docs/design/features/DynamicPgo.md

 ### Gathering Profile Data: Proposal for Initial Work

-For DynamicPGO, initially we'll rely on Tier0 for instrumentation, and use that to build up the capabilities of the jit.
+For DynamicPGO, initially we'll rely on Tier0 for instrumentation, and use that to build up the capabilities of the JIT.
 We'll do both block instrumentation and some form of type profiling for virtual and interface calls.

-As the abilities of the jit mature we will likely come back to ensuring that all the important code ends up passing through a profile gathering stage, and that the profiling process is efficient.
+As the abilities of the JIT mature we will likely come back to ensuring that all the important code ends up passing through a profile gathering stage, and that the profiling process is efficient.

 ## Handling of Profile Data in the JIT
 <a name="RepMain"></a>